tapis-project/documentation/source/specialized-services/etl/user-guide/section2-createetlpipeline.rst

 Notice that this ETL System Configuration has an addition property, ``control``.
 This is simply a place that Tapis ETL will write accounting files to ensure the pipeline runs as expected.
-It is recommended that you use the same system as in Local Inbox's Manifest Configuration, however any system to which Tapis ETL can write files to would work.
+It is recommended that you use the same system as in Local Inbox's Manifest System, however any system to which Tapis ETL can write files to would work.

 .. include:: /specialized-services/etl/includes/schemas/etl-pipeline-local-inbox.json.rst